 Weighted blankets are a popular trend with many health benefits.
 People are gravitating towards these types of blankets because they are proven to reduce symptoms of anxiety and to help with insomnia.
 The appeal of this blanket is that it gives off a sensation like you are being hugged.
 These types of blankets are especially cozy for the winter season.

 However, weighted blankets can be expensive.
 If you want to tackle a new project, and save some money, making a weighted blanket is the project for you.
-The best part about making a weighted blanket yourself is you can choose whatever materials and size you want.
+The best part about making a weighted blanket yourself is you can choose whatever materials from Mary Maxim’s product and size you want.

 Sewing is the most common way to make a weighted blanket; however, if you’re feeling extra creative, you can crochet a weighted blanket.
 Bernat yarn works exceptionally well because they have thick yarn in their collection, as well as yarn specific to blankets.